spotify/confidence-resolver-rust/SECURITY.md

 ### The Challenge

-Our Java, JavaScript, Go, and Ruby provider packages include a pre-compiled WASM binary (`confidence_resolver.wasm`).
+Our Java, JavaScript, and Go provider packages include a pre-compiled WASM binary (`confidence_resolver.wasm`).
 While this provides convenience and performance, it creates a "black box" problem: how can users verify that the binary corresponds to the source code in this repository?

 ### Our Solution: Provenance Attestation